OpenEvalProject/evals/manuscripts/elife-90069/v1/manuscript.md

 ## Results

-## Spontaneous sparsification in a predictive coding network
+### Spontaneous sparsification in a predictive coding network

 To model representational drift in the CA1 area, we chose a simple model that could give rise to spatially-tuned cells (Recanatesi et al., 2021).
 In this model, an agent traverses a corridor while slightly modulating its angle with respect to the main axis (Figure 2A).
 The walls are textured by a fixed smooth noisy signal, and the agent receives this as input according to its current field of view.
 The model itself is a single hidden layer feedforward network, with the velocity and visual field as inputs.
 The desired output is the predicted visual input in the next time step.
-The model equations are given by:(1)y^t=σ(xtmT+b)nT,(2)σ(x)=max(0,x),
+The model equations are given by:

+$$
+y^_{t}=\sigma(x_{t}m^{T}+b)n^{T},
+$$

+$$
+\sigma(x)=max(0,x),
+$$

 ![Figure 2.](https://cdn.elifesciences.org/articles/90069/elife-90069-fig2-v1.jpg)

 **Figure 2.:** (A) Illustration of an agent in a corridor receiving high-dimensional visual input from the walls.
 (B) Loss as a function of training steps (log scale).
 Zero loss corresponds to a mean estimator.
 Note the rapid drop in loss at the beginning, after which it remains roughly constant.
 (C) Mean spatial information (SI, blue) and fraction of units with non-zero activation for at least one input (red) as a function of training steps.
 (D) Rate maps sampled at four different time points (columns).
 Maps in each row are sorted according to a different time point.
 Sorting is done based on the peak tuning value to the latent variable.
 (E) Correlation of rate maps between different time points along training.
 Only active units are used.

-where m and n are the input and output matrices, respectively, b is the bias vector, and σ is the ReLU activation function.
-The vector σ(xtmT+b) constitutes the hidden layer, and each element in it is the activation of a given unit for the input at time t.
-The task is for the network’s output, y^, to match the visual input, x of the following time step, resulting in the following loss function:(3)f(m,n,b)=Et(yt^−xt+1)2.
+where $m$ and $n$ are the input and output matrices, respectively, $b$ is the bias vector, and $\sigma$ is the ReLU activation function.
+The vector $\sigma(x_{t}m^{T}+b)$ constitutes the hidden layer, and each element in it is the activation of a given unit for the input at time $t$.
+The task is for the network’s output, $y^$, to match the visual input, $x$ of the following time step, resulting in the following loss function:

+$$
+f(m,n,b)=E_{t}(y_{t}^−x_{t+1})^{2}.
+$$

-We train the network using Gradient Descent (GD), while adding update noise to the learning dynamics:(4)θτ+1=θτ−η∂f(θτ)∂θτ+ξτupdate,
+We train the network using Gradient Descent (GD), while adding update noise to the learning dynamics:

+$$
+\theta_{\tau+1}=\theta_{\tau}−η\frac{∂f(\theta_{\tau})}{∂\theta_{\tau}}+ξ_{\tau}^{update},
+$$

-where θ=(m,n,b) is the vectorized parameters-vector, τ is the current training step and ξτupdate is Gaussian noise.
+where $\theta=(m,n,b)$ is the vectorized parameters-vector, $\tau$ is the current training step and $ξ_{\tau}^{update}$ is Gaussian noise.
 We let the network converge to a good solution, demonstrated by a loss plateau, and continue training for an additional period.
 Note that this additional period can be orders of magnitude longer than the initial training period.
 The network quickly converged to a low loss and stayed at the same loss during the additional training period (Figure 2B).
 Surprisingly, when looking at the activity of units within the hidden layer, we noticed that it slowly became sparse (see methods for definitions of sparseness).
 This sparsification did not hurt performance, because individual units became more informative (Figure 2C), as quantified by the average Spatial Information (SI, see methods).
 When looking at the rate maps of units, i.e., their tuning to position, one can observe an image similar to representational drift observed in experiments (Ziv et al., 2013) – namely that neurons changed their tuning over time (Figure 2D).
 Additionally, their tuning specificity increased in accordance with the SI increase.
 By observing the correlation matrix of the rate maps over time, it is apparent that there was a gradual change that slowed down (Figure 2E).
 To summarize, we observed a spontaneous sparsification over a timescale much longer than the initial convergence, without introducing any explicit regularization.

 At first glance, these results might seem inconsistent with the experimental descriptions of drift reported in the literature in which all metrics are stationary while only representations change (Ziv et al., 2013).
 We suggest that there exists an intermediate phase between initial familiarity and stationary activity metrics, which is consistent with the notion of drift, that exhibits a gradual change in activity statistics.
 It seems that most experimental paradigms require a long pre-exposure, longer than needed to become fully familiarized with the environment, thus missing the suggested effect.
 We thus analyzed four datasets, from four different labs, in which we believe that the familiarization stage was shorter than in other studies.
 Some of the analyses were present in the original papers, and others are novel using publicly available data.
 Three experiments start from a novel environment and one from a relatively short pre-exposure.
 As shown in Figure 3, all datasets are consistent with our simulations - namely that the fraction of active cells reduces while the mean SI per cell increases over a long timescale.
 See Methods section for a full description of the data sets and analyses, along with another paper (Geva et al., 2023) in which activity statistics are stationary, for comparison.